-@GenZScouts are back following recent analysis and profiles of Ferran Torres, Pedri, Marc Roca, Teun Koopmeiners, Hamed Junior Traore, Emerson, Sergio Reguilón, and Jules Koundé…
+@GenZScouts are back with the Under-23 Team of the Season: 2019/20, following recent analysis and profiles of Ferran Torres, Pedri, Marc Roca, Teun Koopmeiners, Hamed Junior Traore, Emerson, Sergio Reguilón, and Jules Koundé…

 It has been an eventful season, and as ever, there is always emerging new talent throughout Europe.
 We have made it our task to assemble, in our opinion, the 11 best Under-23 players who we consider to have had a breakout season.
 The U23 Team of the Season will be sourced from the top 5 European leagues; Serie A, LaLiga, Premier League, Bundesliga, and Ligue 1.